 Your SMEs (Subject Matter Experts) are also owners of specific sections of an RFP response.
 With RFP software, an admin can assign content to the correct SMEs so they can avoid viewing parts of the proposal that don’t concern them.
 Managing content is a happier time for everyone if they have this level of accessibility.

 Organizing your RFP responses and projects make collaboration better across teams and departments.

 Many companies want to make sure that every Q&A pair is present, but you can end up with several thousand responses.
 Even with search functionality in RFP software, quality inevitably decreases when you have too many Q&A pairs living in the answer library—and accessibility is affected as well.
 So it’s important to strike the right balance between quality and quantity.

 Within your proposal management solution, a standardized naming convention for projects is very helpful for busy teams.
 A good way to go is “date_issuer_product name.”
 Whatever you decide, make sure it works well for your organization and that admins are consistent with the naming structure.

-Find out now rather than later, when the proposal lead suddenly moves on.
+Find out now rather than later, in case your RFP content “gatekeeper” suddenly moves on.
 It happens, and you want to be in a position to keep your RFP process moving forward so you don’t miss out on opportunities.